Philadelphia Aurora: 18th century

+19th century

-In 1800, the Aurora played a singular role in defeating efforts in the Federalist-controlled Congress to, in effect, steal the presidency from Adam's challenger, Thomas Jefferson.
+In 1800, the Aurora played a singular role in defeating efforts in the Federalist-controlled Congress to, in effect, steal the presidency from Adams's challenger, Thomas Jefferson.
 It published details of the Ross Bill which would have established a closed-door Grand Committee, chaired by the Chief Justice of the Supreme Court, an Adams appointee, with powers to disqualify College electors.
 Facing charges of breaching Senate privileges and of contempt, Duane went into hiding for several weeks until the Federalist-controlled Congress adjourned.
 Jefferson called the Aurora "our comfort in the gloomiest days", and John Adams named Duane as one of the three or four men most responsible for his defeat.

-In anticipation of Jefferson's victory, Duane had moved the paper to Washington, the new federal capital, in 1800, and renamed it Aurora, for the Country.
+In anticipation of Jefferson's victory, Duane had moved the paper to Washington, D.C., the new federal capital, in 1800, and renamed it Aurora, for the Country.
 The paper did win new prominence (for a period appearing as an earlyday Congressional Record), but Duane did not receive the patronage in printing he had expected from the new administration.
 After two years, he returned with the paper to Philadelphia.

 Back in Pennsylvania, the Aurora promoted judicial and constitutional reforms intended to hold state judges and state senators to greater popular account.
 As a result, in the gubernatorial election of 1805 it help split the Jeffersonian coalition in the state: previously defeated Federalists ("Quids") coalesced with "Constitutional Republicans" to secure the re-election of Thomas McKean, a lawyer who had rejected the Aurora's program.
-When his successor from 1808, Simon Snyder, whom the Aurora had supported, also failed to deliver on reform, a bitter, long lasting feud, ensued, This included a print-war with Duane's former associate in the London Corresponding Society, John Binns, a trusted advisor to Snyder and, from 1807, editor in Philadelphia of the Democratic Press.
+When his successor from 1808, Simon Snyder, whom the Aurora had supported, also failed to deliver on reform, a bitter, long lasting feud, ensued, This included a print war with Duane's former associate in the London Corresponding Society, John Binns, a trusted advisor to Snyder and, from 1807, editor in Philadelphia of the Democratic Press.
 The conflict did much to discredit radical republicanism and to embolden nativist protests against "foreign extremists".
 The influence and readership of the Aurora declined.
-In 1822, Duane "dropped his editoral pen", and in 1824 the paper ceased publication.
+In 1822, Duane "dropped his editorial pen", and in 1824 the paper ceased publication.